 If your child gets sick, your teacher will send you a custom tailored virtual lesson which is simple to access and understand.
 This way, there’s no need to rearrange your schedule for a make up lesson!

 30 days notice is required to stop or pause lessons.
+We should be notified before the 15th of the month.
 Your notice must be in writing to the office.
 If you tell the teacher, this does not count, so please email the office at email@example.com.
-Please note that when you resume lessons, a $39 registration fee will apply.
+Please note that when you resume lessons, a $40 registration fee will apply.

 We hold a recital two times a year.
 And through the studio we offer group lessons to supplement students’ private lessons.
-In the summer, we offer Band Camp, a fun exciting group class where students learn to play guitar, bass guitar, piano and drums.
+In the summer, we offer Summer Camps, a fun exciting group class where students learn to play guitar, bass guitar, piano and drums.